- Research Article

 P-154 SL2 Score Modification

-A building seismic assessment score can lead to one of at
+A building seismic assessment score can lead to one of at least four dispositions discussed below:

 A. There is inconclusive and/or insufficient information concerning the building such that no conclusion of collapse susceptibility can be made.
 For example, there may not be any existing drawings to review, and physical observation does not indicate a definitive lateral force resisting system.
 The required information may be obtained in the next assessment of the campus building or in the next annual seismic assessment review as a special purpose review.
 It is expected that very few buildings will be assigned this classification.